hwang033/geeksforgeeks/README.md

 11. detect cycle in a directed graph using back edge. dectect cycle in an undirected graph using union find.
 Because undirected graph more than one grey vertice will be found.

+12. will be used in job sequence problem.
+Union by rank: a quick method to find the parent.

+13. greedy algorithm can give approximation of some NP problem

+14. Longest increasing subsequence has O(nlogn) method using binary search